 Smithgall Woods Regional Education Center (SWREC) was established at the Smithgall Woods — Dukes Creek Conservation Area in 1997 in response to the growing demand for hands-on environmental education.
-Smithgall Woods is situated on 5,600 acres, most of which was acquired by the state of Georgia through a gift-purchase from Charles Smithgall, Jr., a noted conservationist and entrepreneur.
-Dedicated as a Heritage Preserve and managed as a conservation area by the GA Department of Natural Resources, the park is open to the public.
-Activities include hiking, biking, fishing, picnicking, wildlife observation, hunting, group camping, upscale lodging and special events.
+Smithgall Woods is situated on 5,600 acres, most of which was acquired by the state of GA through a gift-purchase from Charles Smithgall, Jr., a noted conservationist and entrepreneur.

-SWREC offers both onsite and outreach programs for students of all ages in cooperation with GA Department of Natural Resources (GA DNR) Wildlife Resources Division, GA DNR State Parks and Historic Sites Division and Pioneer RESA.
-Teacher workshops are held to help teachers learn more about North Georgia’s ecosystems and the unique opportunities available at Smithgall Woods while earning PLU credit.
+SWREC offers programs for students of all ages in cooperation with the Georgia DNR Wildlife Resources Division, State Parks and Historic Sites Division, and Pioneer RESA.
+Teacher workshops are held to help teachers learn more about North Georgia’s ecosystems and the unique opportunities available at Smithgall Woods.

 All programs are site-specific and are grounded on biologically-sound principles.
-GA DNR professionals from Parks, Game Management, Fisheries Management and Law Enforcement collaborate to share their personal experiences and expertise on a wide variety of topics.
-All programs correlate to the Georgia Performance Standards (available upon request).
+GA DNR professionals from Parks, Game Management, and community volunteers collaborate to share their personal experiences and expertise on a wide variety of topics.
+All programs correlate to Georgia’s Performance Standards (Available upon request).

 - Teacher's name and contact information

 - Name and mailing address of school or organization

 - On-Site: A $5 per student fee is charged for on-site programming.
 On-Site fees may vary for very large groups with multiple programs, or for programs that require extra supplies.